 Attorney Richard Lawson became a LawLytics member and launched a single site with LawLytics in September 2012.
-At the time he already had 10 sites with a large full-service marketing company, Scorpion Design, that were producing a good return on investment for him, and Richard was satisfied with their service and performance.
+At the time he already had 10 sites with Scorpion Internet Marketing, that were producing a good return on investment for him, and Richard was satisfied with their service and performance.
 When Richard launched his LawLytics website, his law practice was already successful.

 Richard added a LawLytics site as a potential supplement to his existing sites, and as a way to diversify his marketing.
 He used the LawLytics Control Panel to create and publish pages and blog posts.
 He added his office locations to the LawLytics office module, and added client reviews to the LawLytics recommendation module.
 He followed the LawLytics training and regularly logged into the LawLytics system to work on his content.

-Richard’s results, explained below, are achievable by any attorney, but require the creation of large amounts of high-quality content.
+Richard’s results, explained below, are achievable by any attorney willing to create lots of high-quality content.

 A few months into my relationship with LawLytics, and after investing a substantial amount of effort in creating content for my LawLytics website, I started seeing positive results that I previously would not have believed were attainable.